FamilySearch/gedcomx-rs/specifications/rs-specification.md

 compliant"; and implementation that satisfies all of the MUST level requirements but not all of the SHOULD level requirements is said to be "conditionally compliant".

+## 1.3 Concepts and Definitions

+### 1.3.1 Client

+todo:

+### 1.3.2 Server

+todo:

-### 1.2.3 Application States
+### 1.3.3 Application States

-GEDCOM X RS is defined in terms of application states.
-Examples of an application state include resources, such as persons, relationships, or sources managed by an application.
-Each application state is defined in terms of the available transitions to other states (i.e. "links"), the operations that are applicable to those resources, and the media types that are used to read or update application states.
+GEDCOM X RS is defined by a set of application states.
+An "application state" is a snapshot of the state of genealogical data in an application at a specific point in time.
+Examples of an application state include resources such as persons, relationships, or sources.

+### 1.3.4 State Transitions (i.e. "Links")

+A client drives the state of a GEDCOM X application by capturing transitions from application state to application state.
+Each application state provides to the client the set of transitions (i.e. "links") to other application states that are available.
+For example, a client may be able to follow a link from a person to its source.

-## 1.3 Operations
+### 1.3.5 Operations

 The set of available operations is constrained to the set defined by [RFC 2616, Section 9](http://tools.ietf.org/html/rfc2616#section-9).

+### 1.3.6 Media Types

+todo:

+### 1.3.7 The Application Entry Point

+todo:

-## 1.4 Media Types
+## 1.4 Use of HTTP

-todo: explain how media types are used.
+todo:

+### 1.4.1 The Request

+todo:

+### 1.4.2 The Response

+todo:

+### 1.4.3 Content Negotiation

+todo:

+### 1.4.4 The OPTIONS Operation

+todo:

+### 1.4.5 Example

+todo:

 # 2. Data Type Extensions